robertdavidgraham/masscan/README.md

 # MASSCAN: Mass IPv4 port scanner

-This port scanner with the following features:
+This is a port scanner with the following features:
 * very large ranges (like the entire Internet or 10.x.x.x)
 * very fast (millions of packets/second)
 * randomization of port/IP combo